General Comments and Introduction to Silkypix

 The manual does get installed on the hard drive when Silkypix is installed.

 Regular free updates occur as new camera models are added.
 Even older versions are updated regularly and you need the serial number of your installed version to enable your update download.
 Find that number by "Help - Version Information" and cut and paste that Serial Number into the site's download box.
 Note that serial number somewhere to help with re-install after a hard drive crash.
 Silkypix support can help if a disk crash prevents the de-install.

 This one just starting out so only basic information there as yet it seems, worth checking back now and then to see if more has been added.

-Free for Panasonic RAW cameras, it is about 95% of the capability of the paid V5/6 versions.
+Free for Panasonic RAW cameras, it has most of the capability of the paid V5/6 versions.
 The manual does get installed on the hard drive when SE is installed.

 Upgrade special deals for Panasonic, Pentax/Ricoh, Fujifilm and Tamron versions are on the V6 home page.
 No idea of prices as I do not have camera serial numbers to check with.

 | Some Silkypix Tastes|